Flag of Laos: History

-The current Lao flag was designed in 1945 by Maha Sila Viravong, a famous Lao nationalist, intellectual, and scholar of traditional Lao literature, history, and culture.
-As one of the members of the Lao Issara government, he was tasked with creating a new Lao national flag that is to be distinct from the royalist flag (the red flag with the white three-headed elephant) that represented the monarchy of Luang Prabang, inspired in how Thailand in 1917 adopted the red-white-blue tricolour as its national flag over the traditional royalist flag (the red flag with the white elephant).
-In accordance with the establishment of the Lao Issara government and its first Lao constitution on October 12, 1945, Viravong's flag was adopted by the new government as its national flag until the French takeover in 1946.
+The flag was designed in 1945 by Maha Sila Viravong, an intellectual, and scholar of literature, history, and culture.
+As a member of the Lao Issara movement, he was tasked with creating a new Lao national flag that was to be distinct from the royalist red flag with the white 3-headed elephant.
+Viravong drew inspiration from Thailand's 1917 adoption of a red-white-blue tricolour, replacing the traditional royal flag (a red flag with a white elephant).
+After the establishment of the Lao Issara government and the adoption of the first Lao constitution on October 12, 1945, Viravong's flag was selected by the government as its national flag, lasting until the reassertion of French control in 1946.
 The Lao Issara, as a political movement, continued to use the flag in exile until its dissolution in 1949.
-Its communist-led successor, the Pathet Lao, re-used Viravong's flag to represent the movement until the fall of the royal government in 1975 when the Pathet Lao re-adopted it as the national flag.
+Its communist-led successor, the Pathet Lao, chose Viravong's flag to represent their movement until the fall of the royal government in 1975, when the Pathet Lao took power and adopted it as the national flag.

-From 1952 until the fall of the royal government in 1975 the country had a red flag, with a white three-headed elephant (representing the Hindu god Erawan) in the middle.
-On top of the elephant is a nine-folded umbrella, while the elephant itself stands on a five-level pedestal.
-The white elephant is a common royal symbol in Southeast Asia, especially in Myanmar, Thailand and Laos.
+From 1952 until the fall of the royal government in 1975, the country had a red flag, with a white 3-headed elephant (representing the Hindu god Erawan) in the middle.
+On top of the elephant is a 9-folded umbrella, while the elephant itself stands on a 5-level pedestal.
+The white elephant is a royal symbol in Southeast Asia, including in Myanmar, Thailand and Laos.
 This flag was adopted by the royal monarchy of Luang Prabang since the beginning of the 20th century under French rule, inspired by its similar flag (red flag with the single white elephant) in Thailand during that time.

-The nine-folded umbrella is also a royal symbol, originating from Mount Meru in the Buddhist cosmology.
-The pedestal represented the law on which the country rested.

-Currently, the flag, similar to the Flag of South Vietnam, remains in use by the Royal Lao Government in Exile and various Laotian opposition groups who opposed communist rule in Laos.
+The flag remains in use by the Royal Lao Government in Exile and Laotian opposition groups.
 In 2015, the city of Smithfield, Rhode Island passed a resolution to adopt the royalist flag as its "Heritage and Freedom" flag.